 The History of Head Wraps

-For people of color, head wraps have a long and complicated history.
+For Black, indigenous, people of color, head wraps have a long and complicated history.
 They've been celebrated, used as a symbol of freedom, and as a staple in wardrobes across the world.
-But they've also been a sign of oppression, racism, and hatred.
+But they've also been a sign of oppression, racism, and hate.

-At the time, black women managed to turn their headscarves into tools for liberation.
-They used them to communicate with one another, using the folds in the scarves to convert secret messages.
+At the time, Black women managed to turn their head wraps into tools for liberation.
+They used them to communicate with one another, covertly hiding secret messages in the folds of their head wraps.

-Since then, the head wrap has become a symbol of liberation. in the 1970s, it was embraced as part of the Black Power uniform and used as a sign of rebellion.
-The scarf was embraced and celebrated for its cultural roots, taking the power of it back and giving it to its rightful owners.
+In the 1960s and 70s, the head wrap was embraced as part of the Black Power uniform, worn as a sign of rebellion.
+The head wrap was embraced and celebrated for its cultural significance, reclaiming the power former slave owners so brutally took from the people they enslaved.

 Can White People Wear Head Wraps?